lmacciomaretto/belly-button-challenge/README.md

 Plots in this script: Bar plot and Scatter (Bubble) plots.

-The code was written based on class files, D3, JavaScript, and HTML documentation, and with the help of TA Erin Williams.
+The code was written based on class files, D3, JavaScript, and HTML documentation, and with the help of TA Erin Wills.